Other ADB Members

 |07A - Direct lending & reserve drawdown||GBP4,370,000,000||USD5,410,506,932||

-March 19, Increase Bank of England's holdings of UKG government and corporate bonds by GBP200 billion to a total of GBP645 billion, financed by central bank reserves.
-June 18, The Bank of England announced an increase in the stock of purchases of UK government bonds, financed by central bank reserves, by an additional GBP100 billion, to take the total stock of asset purchases to GBP745 billion.
-As of September 16, Current gilt purchases stood at GBP664.548 billion [update].
+(i) 19 March 2020, Increase Bank of England's holdings of UKG government and corporate bonds by GBP200 billion to a total of GBP645 billion, financed by central bank reserves; (ii) 18 June 2020, The Bank of England announced an increase in the stock of purchases of UK government bonds, financed by central bank reserves, by an additional GBP100 billion, to take the total stock of asset purchases to GBP745 billion; (iii) 5 November 2020, Bank of England will expand its target stock of UK government bond purchases by an additional GBP150 billion, to reach GBP895 billion.
+As of 6 January 2021, current gilt purchases stood at GBP727.897 billion [update].

 |08A - Swaps info_outline||GBP30,449,827,272||USD37,700,000,350||